-Subsequent to the period ending June 30, 2005, the Company announced resource calculations on the Rainbow and DM/Audra areas and a significant transaction with Teck Cominco Ltd. The Company has entered into a Letter of Intent to acquire Teck Cominco's mill, shop facilities, back-in rights, certain surface rights, tailings pond and associated permits.
-The Company will issue 18.5 million shares and pay \$10.0 million cash over a two year period.
-Through June and July 2005, the Company completed a due diligence review that included an environmental, structural and equipment audit.
+In July, the Company announced resource calculations on the Rainbow and DM/Audra areas and a significant transaction with Teck Cominco Ltd. The Company has entered into a Letter of Intent to acquire Teck Cominco's mill, shop facilities, back-in rights, certain surface rights, tailings pond and associated permits.
+The total purchase price is \$28.5 million.
+The Company will issue 18.5 million shares (at a deemed value of \$1.00) and pay \$10.0 million cash staged over a two year period.
+Through June and July, 2005 the Company completed a due diligence review that included an environmental, structural and equipment audit.
 The review is awaiting final asset information details and is expected to be made available to the public in a timely manner.
-The closing date of the signing of the definitive agreement with Teck Cominco has been extended until September 9, 2005.
+The closing date of the signing of the definitive agreement with Teck Cominco has been extended to the end of November.